 SPRINKLER HEADS IN GENERAL AREA: If a sprinkler head interferes with your stance or swing, you may take free relief by dropping the ball at the nearest point of relief.

-SPRINKLER HEADS NEAR PUTTING GREENS: If a sprinkler head is within 2 club lengths of the putting green and within 2 club lengths of the ball and interferes with your line of play, you may take free relief by dropping the ball at the nearest point of relief, no closer to the hole.
-The ball may be cleaned.
+SPRINKLER HEADS NEAR PUTTING GREENS: If a sprinkler head is within 2 club lengths of the putting green and within 2 club lengths of the ball and interferes with your line of play, swing, or stance you may take free relief by dropping the ball at the nearest point of relief, no closer to the hole.
+You may choose to chip or putt and the ball may be cleaned.

 TREE ROOTS: If your ball comes to rest against a tree root or the tree root interferes with your swing, you may play it as it lies or take an unplayable lie with a penalty stroke.

 ABNORMAL COURSE CONDITIONS: In the absence of white lines, these include: bare ground (not divots) in the fairway, bare ground at the edges of cart paths, utility boxes, and deep ruts made by vehicles or golf carts.
 Free relief may be taken if the ball is located on an abnormal course condition or interferes with the stance or swing; drop the ball within one club length of the nearest point of relief, no nearer the hole.
 No relief is provided for an obstruction to the line of flight unless addressed specifically in these Local Rules.